 Baking your own bread is easy, once you get into a routine.
 Even when baking by hand, it still only takes 20 minutes, hands on time, to get a loaf ready to be baked.
 Once you taste real, homemade bread, it’s hard to go back to the bought stuff – that said, I’m a realist and I usually have a bought loaf stashed in the deep freeze for days when my body is playing up (see here).
 So I won’t judge!!

-Whilst I love baking with fresh yeast, the shelf life is very short, so I have used 7g sachets of fast action dried yeast.
-If you do use fresh, just double the quantity stated for dried.
+While I love baking with fresh yeast, the shelf life is very short, so I have used 7g sachets of fast action dried yeast.
+Alternatively, if you do use fresh yeast, simply double the quantity stated for dried.

 500g/1lb 2oz Strong White Bread Flour – I use Shipton Mill organic white flour

-1 x 7g Sachet Fast Action Dried Yeast – I use Allinson in the green packet or pot
+1 x 7g Sachet Fast Action Dried Yeast – I use Allinson Easy Bake in the green packet or pot

 320ml/11oz Tepid Tap Water (approx body temp)

-7g Salt – I use Maldo Sea Salt
+7g Salt – I use Maldon Sea Salt

 1 tbsp Rapeseed Oil (Canola Oil) – I use Kentish Oils alternatively add 25g/1oz of unsalted butter.